dory111111/Pengenuity/README.md

 This script operates in the following loop:

 1. The agent generates a task list based on the goal provided by the user.
-2. The agent searches for memories related to the most recently tackled task, looking for relevant concepts and past reasoning and action results.
+2. The agent searches for memories related to the current task, looking for relevant concepts and past reasoning and action results.
 3. Based on the search results, it determines the next action to take.
 4. It executes the action using external tools.
 5. It performs entity extraction on the execution results, learning new concepts and storing reasoning and actions and their results as an episode in memory.
-6.It returns to step 2.
+6. It returns to step 2.

 ## 🔧 Installation